12 June 2019 Hong Kong protest: Aftermath

 Protests against the extradition bill continued after 12 June, as the protesters only managed to delay the second reading of the bill.
 In response to the alleged police brutality, protesters began asking for the establishment of an independent commission of inquiry into police conduct and use of force during the protest and demanding the police to retract the "riot" characterisation.
 These demands later formed the foundation of the protesters' core five demands.

 On 15 June, Chief Executive Carrie Lam announced the "suspension" of the bill but stopped short of fully withdrawing it.
 Responding to the 12 June incident, she supported the police, calling them "restrained" and that she agreed with the riot characterisation.
 Shortly afterward, a 35-year-old man named Marco Leung Ling-kit climbed to the elevated podium on the rooftop of Pacific Place.
 Wearing a yellow raincoat with the words "Brutal police are cold-blooded" and "Carrie Lam is killing Hong Kong", he fell to his death after a five-hour standoff.
 On 16 June, the Civil Human Rights Front organised a massive rally, attracting 2 million people.

 The government rejected the formation of an independent inquiry and stated that the Independent Police Complaints Council (IPCC), an internal institution, would look into the complaints.
 Following the 12 June incident, the attention of the protests shifted to the confrontations between the police force and the protesters.
 The number of allegations of Police misconduct continued to increase in subsequent protests, as protests escalated into intense conflicts between both sides.

 Robert Godden, the founder of human rights consultancy Rights Exposure, named the 12 June incident as the "first escalation of force" and that most of the subsequent protests were "a spiralling escalation" based on what had happened on 12 June.
 Commenting on the police's tactics, he described them as "very indiscriminate, very blunt, very unplanned, very unsophisticated".

 On 15 May 2020, a 22-year-old man surnamed Sin was sentenced to four years in prison for his participation in the protest, becoming the first person to be jailed for the charge of rioting since the protest movement started.
+A male participant surnamed Leung was charged with rioting on 17 May 2023.